YashKalbande/FCR/pacman.md

 ```

 ## Follow the Rules!
 Every one should follow the rules.So our Pacman also need to follow basic physics rules.
-We'll need a function __offset__ for collision detection and __valid__ to ensure our Pacman doesn't wall through the walls and out in real world :)
+We'll need a function __offset__ for collision detection.
 ```python3
 def offset(point):
     "Return offset of point in tiles."